 4. Turn the dial up on the wand until you feel a slight tingling sensation.
 “You should feel it, but it should not be painful,” Benjamin says.
 “Don’t crank it on too high, or you will dry out the acne too much.”

 5. Move the wand over the acne lesion in circular motions, working on each area for no more than three to five minutes.
-“You can also ‘spark’ the acne by tapping the tip of the wand on the acne a few times, and then move in circular motion again,” Benjamin says.
+“You can also ‘spark’ the acne by tapping the tip of the wand on the acne a few times, and then move in a circular motion again,” Benjamin says.

 6. Once you’ve hit all the spots, your high-frequency facial is officially over and you can finish by applying your moisturizer.

 Want to see the step-by-step?
-Check out Benjamin’s video tutorial on how to use her at-home high-frequency device, and keep scrolling to shop at-home high frequency devices.
+Check out Benjamin’s video tutorial on how to use her at-home high-frequency device, and keep scrolling to discover more at-home high-frequency devices.